rseah145/smw-term2/lesson_6/Theory.md

 <br>

 Cavets
-* <b>A system configured with IPsec may not apply the expected security scheme cause the fitler is set wrongly</b>
+* <b>A system configured with IPsec may not apply the expected security scheme cause the filter is set wrongly</b>
 * <b>When the network traffic does not match the IPsec, it will not be blocked, but it will just pass through</b>

 <br>